-Welding Fume: Submerged Arc Welding produces very small amounts of fume which may contain particles from the consumables, base metal, and base metal coating.
+Welding fume produced from this type of welding electrode may contain particles from the consumables, base metal and base metal coating.
 These complex particles contain one or more of the constituents listed below.
-Gases produced when welding may include carbon monoxide, carbon dioxide, fluorine, nitrogen oxides, and ozone which may be produced from ultraviolet radiation from the arc.
+Gases produced when welding may include carbon monoxide, carbon dioxide, fluorine, nitrogen oxides and ozone, which may be produced from ultraviolet radiation from the arc.
+An approved respirator should be used unless exposure assessments are below applicable exposure limits.